 “All electoral material posted to social media (including platforms like Facebook, Twitter, blogs, websites, and other social media sites) must carry or directly link to an authorisation statement”.

-Furthermore, a collection of authorisation examples using popular digital media platforms is .
+Furthermore, a collection of authorisation examples using popular digital media platforms is now available on the LGI .
 This list cannot be exhaustive, so candidates and other participants are urged to refer to sections 287 of the 2020 Act for further reference.

 Candidates, commentators and other participants in local council elections should also be aware that any written or oral statements containing electoral matter that are deemed false or misleading may also be considered to breach section 288 of the Act.